Florida’s top doctor refuses mask, is told to leave meeting

 On Thursday at a press conference with DeSantis to oppose vaccine mandates, Ladapo said people were not comfortable with the vaccines because the federal government has not been open about the effectiveness and safety of the vaccines, saying there was a “concerted effort” to hide stories of people with adverse reactions.

-Pfizer’s COVID-19 vaccine has received the full approval by the U.S. Food and Drug Administration, meeting high standards required for the vaccine to be considered safe.
+Pfizer’s COVID-19 vaccine has received full approval from the U.S. Food and Drug Administration, meeting the high standards required for the vaccine to be considered safe.
 It has been administered to millions and proven to be effective against hospitalization and death.
 However, immunity against infection can wane over time.

 Authorities in Sweden, Denmark and Norway earlier this month suspended or discouraged the use of Moderna’s COVID-19 vaccine in young people because of an increased risk of heart inflammation, a very rare side effect associated with the shot.